Mark-Kovalyov/OracleSchemaAdvisor/README.md

 - Doesn't gather sensitive information from database.
 - Supports java-security profiles.
 - Doesn't require SYSDBA privileges.
-- Designed like classic Oracle AWR/ADDM report
+- Designed like a classic Oracle AWR/ADDM report
-- Can be extended with plugins
+- Can be extended with plugins in Scala/SQL

 ## Requirements
 - Java8